vitamelnytska/to-do/README.md

 ## Features:

 - creating a todo-list
+- delete the list
+- add task
+- add color of task
+- delete task
+- edit task
 - sort tasks by priority
 - sort tasks by duration

 ## Running the app